Residents Swimming Pool Regulations

 Drowning is the major cause of death for Children under the age of 5.
 70% of these drownings occur in backyard swimming pools.
 Whilst supervision is the first line of protection for young children near water, a proper well maintained pool fence provides extra protection by preventing young children from accessing the pool area that can pose a life threatening danger when supervision lapses.

-If you no longer have a swimming pool, please contact Council via Email or on 02 6799 6866 so we can update our records.
+If you no longer have a swimming pool, please Contact Council so we can update our records.
 Note: simply draining the pool means you still have a pool and fencing requirements still apply.

 From 29 April 2016 properties sold or leased with a spa or pool must have a relevant compliance certificate.